YAKEcloud/.github/profile/README.md

 Welcome to YAKE!

-Yake is a GitOps driven [Gardener](https://gardener.cloud) distribution.
+YAKE is a GitOps driven installer and lifecycle management tool for [Gardener](https://gardener.cloud).

 It helps you to deploy your [Gardener](https://gardener.cloud) setup fast and reliably.
 It is also your companion, when it comes to upgrading and maintaining your setup.
-All Yake releases are carefully selected and tested sets of upstream [Gardener](https://gardener.cloud) components.
-With Yake you can run and configure your complete [Gardener](https://gardener.cloud) setup through your Git configuration repository.
+All YAKE releases are carefully selected and tested sets of upstream [Gardener](https://gardener.cloud) components.
+With YAKE you can run and configure your complete [Gardener](https://gardener.cloud) setup through your Git configuration repository.
 Based on [Flux](https://fluxcd.io), the actual state of the system is always reconciled to the declarative configuration from your Git repository